aileenmwong/date-a-dog/README.md

 I would like to add more dogs with different personalities to my game.
 I would like for the player to be able to choose which dog they want to go on a date with.

 I would also like to add sound effects and music to the game.
 I want to figure out how to trigger a CSS animation based on a click as well.
 Right now the different animations change appearance based on toggling visbility.

+### Issues to solve ###
+Since I wrote my code in Vanilla Javascript, I tried to refactor it to Jquery when it was complete.
+Unfortunately I was not able to get the code to work, even though it's not showing me any errors.
+I've attached two JS files, app.js is the Vanilla Javascript, app2.js is the Jquery version which doesn't work.

 ### Wireframes ###